Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-zupxMlvBIog.md

 ---
-title: "Q&A: Quality of Life regards the Map like floating water falls, rocks, holes in the map?"
+title: "November 17th, 2020 Livestream Q&A: Quality of Life regards the Map like floating water falls, rocks, holes in the map?"
 date: "2020-11-17"
 layout: transcript
 topics: